 🤖 AI / data Future projects Highly speculative

-This positioning completely changes how the business is viewed.
-Where some see an industrial company, others already see a global platform capable of capturing part of the world’s telecommunications market.
+This positioning completely changes how the business is understood.
+Where some see an industrial company, others already see a global platform capable of capturing a share of the world’s telecommunications market.

 💡 Good to know

-This is often where the misunderstanding begins: investing in SpaceX is not just a bet on space… it is also a bet on global internet infrastructure.
+This is often where the misunderstanding begins: investing in SpaceX is not just a bet on space… it is also a bet on global internet access.

-That is precisely where a large part of the valuation comes from.
-Starlink allows SpaceX to generate recurring revenue through a subscription-like model.
+And this is precisely where a large part of the valuation story lies.
+Starlink allows SpaceX to generate recurring revenue through a subscription model.
 That is far more stable than the launch business, which remains occasional and contract-dependent.

-Put simply: rockets capture the imagination, but satellites generate the revenue.
+Put another way: rockets capture the imagination, but satellites generate the revenue.

-👉 That is exactly what makes the company so appealing to investors.
+👉 And that is exactly what makes the company so appealing to investors.

 Is SpaceX profitable and fairly valued?

-But on closer inspection, the picture is more complicated.
+But on closer inspection, the picture is less straightforward.

 💡 Reminder

-With this type of company, some indicators can paint an attractive picture without reflecting the full scale of the underlying costs.
+With this kind of company, some indicators can paint a flattering picture without reflecting the full scale of the real costs involved.

 Can you buy SpaceX shares before the IPO?